 In the character of Beowulf, one sees the only character seemingly immune to the blood-feuds.
 As it says directly after detailing Onela killing Heardred for granting asylum to Eanmund and Eadgils: “[. . .] the son of Ongentheow afterward went / to seek out his home, once Heardred lay dead, / and let Beowulf hold the high throne / and rule the Geats — that was a good king” (2387-90).
 The epithet of “good king” is applied to many, yet only this good king is without political entanglement.

-Indeed, Beowulf seems independent of all attachment to the feuds.
-He is connected to the Geats’ royal family by his nameless mother, and is not raised by his parents; his name does not alliterate with any of his family; his most direct interaction to another group is in repaying a debt—rather than enacting a vengeance—with the Danes.
-This much-gloried, much-celebrated title character does his fighting with threats to humanity, i.e. monsters.
+Indeed, Beowulf seems entirely independent of all attachment to the feuds.
+He is connected to the Geats’ royal family by his nameless mother, and is not raised by his parents; his name does not alliterate with any of his family; his most direct interaction to another group is in repaying a debt—rather than enacting a vengeance—with the Danes; and this much-gloried, much-celebrated title character does all of his fighting with threats to humanity, i.e. monsters.

 Such thorough disassociation of Beowulf from the feuding culture, as well as idolization and fixation on him, paints him as the ideal ruler, protective of his people and broken from the never-ending cycle of revenge which could be, presumably, traced back to the first incitement of revenge, that of God avenging Abel.

-It is no coincidence that Beowulf triumphs over a character directly related to Cain, Grendel, a character whom none before Beowulf could in any way contend with.
-Beowulf is set up as the counterpoint to the historicization of the Swedish Wars.
+It is no coincidence that Beowulf triumphs over a character directly related to Cain: Grendel, a character with whom none before Beowulf could in any way contend.
+Beowulf himself is set up as the counterpoint to the historicization of the Swedish Wars.